Rehan-MALAK/Lenovo_Thinkpad_X201/README.md

 > Dec 02 16:46:29 K kernel: Timeout waiting for hardware access (CSR_GP_CNTRL
 > 0xffffffff)

-Open the laptop, clean it, remove Intel Centrino Wireless-N 1000 pci card and put it back
+Open the laptop, clean it, remove Intel Centrino Wireless-N 1000 pci card and put it back.

+I know this sounds crazy, but if you have the exact same kernel messages and if you have time to lose, just give it a try !

---Upgrade BIOS with a already working Grub2 Linux--
+### Upgrade BIOS with a already working Grub2 Linux

+(only if you have a BIOS older than the last upgrade from Lenovo : 1.40-1.15 (2013))

 Download the BIOS Update Bootable CD for Windows 8 (32-bit, 64-bit), 7 (32-bit, 64-bit), Vista (32-bit, 64-bit), XP - ThinkPad
 Version : 1.40-1.15